WHERE IT ALL BEGAN

 *edited to match the 'star' changes at FEI

 Full Steam Ahead With Horses

-2015 was Felicity's first competitive year in Juniors, in which she was Long Listed on Rainstown Frost for the European Championships to be held in Bialy Bor, Poland.
-Inexperience meant they did not make the final squad, so Felicity gained more mileage, and jumped clear round Hartpury's CCI3* with Rainstown Frost.
-She also took over the ride (from mother Vicky) on Just Amazing, taking her from Novice to 2nd place at Osberton International CCI2*, behind an Olympian.
+2015 was Felicity's first competitive year in Juniors, in which she was Long Listed on 8YO Rainstown Frost for the European Championships to be held in Bialy Bor, Poland.
+They went on to jump clear at Hartpury's CCI3* around a huge track.
+She also took over the ride (from mother Vicky) on Just Amazing, taking her from Novice to 2nd place at Osberton International CCI2* in a huge class of 115.
 They also went Double Clear at 3* level before the season was out.
 Felicity also qualified for & competed successfully at the British Eventing Young Horse Championships, in both the 5YO and 6YO classes & was selected for the BEF Excel Talent programme 2015-17.

 A GB Team Medal

 In 2016 Rainstown Frost & Felicity jumped DoubleClear to come 6th in their first Advanced, the AU25 at Belton.
 They also ran well at Houghton CCIYR3*.
 Just Amazing jumped clear at her first Advanced at Aston AU25, whilst 7YO RSH Contend’Or stepped up to Intermediate level with huge success & finished 8th/100 at Hartpury CCI2*.
 This resulted in Felicity having 3 horses on the shortlist and entered for the Junior European Championships in Italy – the only rider in Europe to do so that year.
 RSH Contend’Or was the final choice & finished on his dressage score to win Felicity her first European medal for her country – a team Bronze, whilst being best placed British team member in 9th.
 She finished 5th in the Goldman Cup u21 League and best u18.